-Recently Ruby Slipper introduced you to Melbourne’s forgotten vintage treasure trove – Lady Phillips.
-We were so excited by the sweeping, romantic history of the business, and so charmed by the shamelessly decorative archives of immaculate clothing – we felt compelled to some back to the Ruby Slipper office to style and present to our readers.
+Recently Ruby Assembly introduced you to Melbourne’s forgotten vintage treasure trove – Lady Phillips.
+We were so excited by the sweeping, romantic history of the business, and so charmed by the shamelessly decorative archives of immaculate clothing – we felt compelled to some back to the Ruby Assembly office to style and present to our readers.

 Today’s blog features a range of Lady Phillips items which are available by clicking here.
 (Inset above: Lady Phillips Liberty print shirt in classic archival print Glencot House.)